catalystneuro/ndx-spatial-transformation/NEXTSTEPS.md

 and provide feedback and request changes, if any.

-17. When your pull request is merged, a new repository, called ndx-rigid-transformation-record will be created in the nwb-extensions GitHub organization and you will be added as a maintainer for that repository.
+17. When your pull request is merged, a new repository, called ndx-spatial-transformation-record will be created in the nwb-extensions GitHub organization and you will be added as a maintainer for that repository.

 ## Updating Your Published Extension

-1. Update your ndx-rigid-transformation GitHub repository.
+1. Update your ndx-spatial-transformation GitHub repository.

 2. Publish your updated extension on PyPI.

-3. Fork the ndx-rigid-transformation-record repository on GitHub.
+3. Fork the ndx-spatial-transformation-record repository on GitHub.

 4. Open a pull request to test the changes automatically.
 The technical team will review your changes shortly after and provide feedback and request changes,